 Lavish Reynolds – you and your daughter are in our fervent prayers

-Charles Blow highlights the fact that in the Sterling killing and many similar cases, officers “lack the basic human empathy” to offer immediate aid to the person that is clearly incapacitated.
+Charles Blow highlighted the fact that in the killing of Alton Sterling and many similar cases, officers “lack the basic human empathy” to offer immediate aid to the person that is clearly incapacitated.
 I sit in this.
 And I am nauseated by my own lack of surprise at this fact that I had not fully considered.
 Why am I numb to the void?

-Humans emptied of empathy; this should be a bigger shock – but it’s not.
+Humans emptied of empathy; this should be a bigger shock – but it is not.